+Are you baffled by the documentary funding process?
 Are you uncomfortable asking people for money?
-Are you baffled by the whole fundraising process?
-Sometimes, just knowing a few simple rules and avoiding some common mistakes can make all the difference in your fundraising success.
+Are you confused by the whole fundraising process?
+If you are, don’t worry!
+You are not alone.
+Sometimes just knowing a few simple rules and avoiding some common mistakes can make all the difference in your documentary fundraising success.

 1. Not having a trailer – There’s nothing that can catapult or doom a documentary funding effort like a trailer.
 If you have a fantastic trailer that moves people emotionally, your chances for donations dramatically improve.

 According to the crowd-funding platform IndieGoGo, campaigns with videos raise 122% more money than those without.
 You not only need a video, but that video needs to hit an emotional nerve with the audience.
 And NEVER show your video online without having a donate button right next to the video.
 If people are moved by your trailer, they need a way to donate right then and there while they’re “in the moment” and feeling inspired.

 2. Not asking – We all know how nerve-wracking it can be during documentary funding to ask someone for money.
 But if you don’t ask, you don’t get!
 If you’re nervous about asking someone for money, ask yourself why you feel nervous.
 Have you done ample research to understand whether or not your project is a good fit with the needs and interests of your potential donor?
 Have you built a relationship with the person?
 Have you done your research to figure out how much the person is capable of giving?